 Which Shakespeare character would you be?
 Viola, since she is determined and a hopeless romantic.

 Francis was born in New Zealand and has lived in London for over a decade.
 He has a passion for all things theatrical, having trained in contemporary dance at university and spent a good part of his professional career on the stages and screens of New Zealand, the UK and Europe.
-In 2015 Francis joined the team at LIFT (London International Festival of Theatre) before joining the Shakespeare Schools Foundation team as Fundraising Manager in mid 2019.
+In 2015 Francis joined the team at LIFT (London International Festival of Theatre) before joining the Coram Shakespeare Schools Foundation team as Fundraising Manager in mid 2019.
 Since the charity joined Coram in 2020, Francis has stayed on part-time while spending most of his work life managing the theatre, dance and literature programmes of the Goethe-Institut London.

 Which Shakespeare character you would be?
 Benvolio - because Francis is chilled out, super loyal and hopefully will survive right to the end.